-Portland’s Bureau of Environmental Services (BES) is proposing to amend ENB-4.23, administrative rules governing the BES Treebate Program, to improve program performance and accessibility.
+Portland’s Bureau of Environmental Services (BES) conducted a public rulemaking in the spring of 2018 to update ENB-4.23, the administrative rules governing the BES Treebate Program.
 The Treebate Program provides a financial incentive to Portland residents to plant trees in their residential yards.
-The Treebate Program has been active since 2009.
-BES will accept public comment on this proposal from 8:00 a.m. on May 16, 2018 to 5:00 p.m. on June 15, 2018.
-See below for more details.

-How do I get more information about this rulemaking?
+How do I get more information about the Treebate Program or this rulemaking?

 For more information or questions about these rules, please contact Rachele Altman by email at firstname.lastname@example.org or by phone at 503-823-7767.